Isabellle/slim3-simple-rest-skeleton/README.md

     return $response;
 });
 ```
-- create your own DataAccess class.
+- create your own DataAccess class in **dependencies.php**.
 The third parameter is the table name (if empty takes resource name as the table):

 ```php
 $container['App\DataAccess\MyCustomDataAccess'] = function ($c) {